 Although we emphasize the similarity between the modeling and neural results, it is also important to point out the limitations of the model.
 The model relies on a change in the strength of inhibitory and excitatory connections to simulate the task in which the monkey remembered the first or second stimulus.
 How this is performed in the brain is currently unknown, and local-circuit neuromodulation is only one of several possible mechanisms.
 One possibility is that sensory inputs of unwanted distractors get suppressed (Nakajima et al., 2019), so they do not even reach memory storage centers.
 Alternatively, there could be changes in storage circuits, such that incoming inputs are less likely to enter the memory state if there is already one memory stored.
 This may happen through large-scale brain-area interactions (Sakai et al., 2002) or by virtue of the neuromodulation of local-circuit synaptic interactions, as demonstrated in attractor networks of working memory (Compte et al., 2000; Durstewitz et al., 2000).

-Areal specialization. effects of cholinergic agents in sensory areas are markedly different from those in the prefrontal cortex.
+Areal specialization.
+The effects of cholinergic agents in sensory areas are markedly different from those in the prefrontal cortex.
 Agonist administration in the primary visual cortex specifically enhances responses during visual stimulus presentation, and attended over unattended ones (Herrero et al., 2008).
-Similarly phasic stimulation of cholinergic neurons has been shown to improve visual perceptual discrimination by increasing firing rate during the period of visual stimulus presentations (Pinto et al., 2013).
-Neuronal responses within the Nucleus Basalis often signal novelty or surprise (Zhang et al., 2019) and widely distributed projections of these neurons appear to play different roles at different parts of the cortex.
-NB stimulation is likely to activate other areas of the association cortex, in addition to the prefrontal cortex, including the posterior parietal cortex (Mesulam et al., 1983). neurons exhibit persistent activity in similar tasks, and activation by NB stimulation is both consistent with our experiment results, and their known role in cognitive performance (Riley and Constantinidis, 2016).
+Similarly cholinergic agonists and antagonists in area MT affect responses to visual stimuli (Veith et al., 2021).
+Optogenetic phasic stimulation of cholinergic neurons has also been shown to improve visual perceptual discrimination by increasing firing rate during the period of visual stimulus presentations (Pinto et al., 2013).
+Our simulation results also argued directly against the possibility, of the effects of stimulation operating exclusively at the level of the sensory cortex (Fig. S10).
+Neuronal responses within the NB often signal novelty or surprise (Zhang et al., 2019) and widely distributed projections of these neurons appear to play different roles at different parts of the cortex.
+NB stimulation is likely to activate other areas of the association cortex, in addition to the prefrontal cortex, including the posterior parietal cortex (Mesulam et al., 1983).
+Posterior parietal neurons exhibit persistent activity in similar tasks, and their activation by NB stimulation is both consistent with our experiment results, and their known role in cognitive performance (Riley and Constantinidis, 2016).

 Potential mechanisms of action.
 It is important to point out that our protocol of NB stimulation can improve cognitive performance in healthy adult monkeys, but only when administered in an intermittent fashion.
 Optimal stimulation parameters involve stimulation for 15-20 seconds per minute, and at a rate that delivers approximately a total of 1200 pulses of stimulation per minute (Liu et al., 2017).
 The result suggests that continuous stimulation may lead to depletion of acetylcholine reserves, a phenomenon consistent with the known impairment of working memory caused by acetylcholine depletion in the prefrontal cortex (Croxson et al., 2011).
 Prolonged systemic administration of cholinergic agents may have a similar effect, which would account for its loss of effectiveness in Alzheimer’s patients.

 The performance improvement induced by NB stimulation depends on acetylcholine release, as cholinergic inhibitors abolish the performance benefits of intermittent stimulation (Liu et al., 2018).
 The effect on different cholinergic receptor subtypes is likely complex, however.
 Nicotinic α7 agonists produce predominant excitatory effects (Yang et al., 2013) whereas suppressed firing can be induced with high doses of muscarinic m1 receptor agonists (Vijayraghavan et al., 2018).
-In rodent , m1 receptors excite GABAergic interneurons (Tikhonova et al., 2018), suggesting that NB stimulation triggers complex network effects.
+In rodent prefrontal cortex, m1 receptors excite GABAergic interneurons (Tikhonova et al., 2018), suggesting that NB stimulation triggers complex network effects.